josdejong/mathjs/lib/expression/step-solver/README.md

   [the mathJS expresisons documentation page](http://mathjs.org/docs/expressions/expression_trees.html)
 - There are a few different types of nodes that show up in the tree.
-  This stepper uses OperationNode, ParenthesisNode, ConstantNode and SymbolNode.
+  This stepper uses OperationNode, ParenthesisNode, ConstantNode, and SymbolNode.
 You can read about them on [the mathJS expresisons documentation page](http://mathjs.org/docs/expressions/expression_trees.html). **Being familiar with these node types is essential for working in this code.**
+  In the future, it would be nice to add support for FunctionNode.
 - Keep in mind when dealing with node expressions that child nodes in the tree are called different things depending on the parent node type.
   Operation nodes have `args` as their children, and parenthesis nodes have a single child called `content`.
 - One thing that's especially helpful to know is that operation nodes with op `*` can be implicit.
-If you do `n = math.parse('2*x')`, the resulting expression node is an operation node with `n.ops` equal to `*`, and `n.args` equal to constant node 2 and symbol node x.
+If you do `n = math.parse('2*x')`, the resulting expression node is an operation node with `n.op` equal to `*`, and `n.args` equal to constant node 2 and symbol node x.
 Contrastingly, `n = math.parse(2x)` has the same `op` and `args`, but `n.implicit` will be true - meaning there was no astrix between the operands in the input.